leoEspin/nasa_api_scrapper/README.md

 # Readme

 The python script `scrapper.py` pulls data from [NASA's Near Earth Object Web Service API](https://api.nasa.gov), and saves that data locally in Parquet format.
+There are 3 versions of the script

+* the `master` branch  hosts an asyncio-based concurrency-capable version
+* the `serial_version` branch hosts a standard sequential version
+* the `multi_proc_version` branch hosts a parallel-processing version based on  the `concurrent.futures` module

 ### How to use the script
 - Create an account at [api.nasa.gov](https://api.nasa.gov) to get an API key